chaserx/reggie/README.md

 + Simple semi-static pages for event information
 + Receive information from attendees including an abstract via file upload (S3 Storage using Paperclip)
-+ Email attendee their registration receipt (using SendGrid addon at Heroku)
++ Email attendee their registration receipt (thinking of using SendGrid addon at Heroku)
 + All registrations receipts are publicly available (URLs slugged with Friendly_ID)
-+ All administrative actions (view all/index, edit, delete) require authorization via Authlogic
++ All administrative actions (view all/index, edit, delete) require authorization via Authlogic.
+Although, openid seems like a better idea.
 + Export all registration data except for attachments into CSV (FasterCSV) formatted file
-+ Download all abstracts from S3 via a zip file
++ Download all abstracts from S3 into a zip file (Rubyzip; Paperclip)
++ Toggle on/off registrations (rails-settings)

 ## Inactions: